 Unlike conventional laxatives, Darm activ Dr. Wolz works naturally at a microbiological level to activate intestinal flora and so gently resolve constipation.
 There is no intestinal swelling or habituation.

-1. Bulking agents such as psyllium which swell when fluid is ingested
+Conventional laxatives include: Bulking agents such as psyllium which swell when fluid is ingested.

-2. Osmotic agents such as laxative salt compounds or sorbitol which draw water into the intestines and keep it there
+Osmotic agents such as laxative salt compounds or sorbitol which draw water into the intestines and keep it there.
+Stimulative laxatives such as bisacodyl which actively encourage the body to secrete electrolytes and water, and / or prokinetic products such as neostigmine that boost intestinal movement.

 Darm activ Dr. Wolz works differently: Inulin, the prebiotic fibre in Darm activ Dr. Wolz is not digested in the small intestine but passes into the large intestine where it is used by intestinal bacteria as a natural nutrient.
 The lactulose in the product is obtained from milk and should not be confused with lactose.
 It supports the intestinal bacteria in the intestinal flora that form lactic acid, and helps resolve constipation.